greekins/ParProg/README.md

 ParProg
 =======

-Repository for all exercises in ParProg modul.
+Repository for all exercises in ParProg module.